|Alias||Lucamore the Lusty|

 Appearance and Character

-It was discovered by Ser Ryam Redwyne of the Kingsguard near the end of 73 AC, that Ser Lucamore had broken his Kingsguard vows of not taking a wife or fathering children: he had wed in secret, not once, but thrice, with each woman being ignorant of the other two.
+It was discovered by Ser Ryam Redwyne of the Kingsguard near the end of 73 AC that Ser Lucamore had broken his Kingsguard vows: he had wed in secret, not once, but thrice, with each woman being ignorant of the other two.
 On these three wives, he had fathered a total of sixteen children.
-Ser Ryam brought the revelation to the Lord Commander of the Kingsguard, Ser Gyles Morrigen who in turn had Ser Lucamore seized and brought before the Iron Throne, along with his three wives and all his children.
+Ser Ryam brought the revelation to the Lord Commander of the Kingsguard, Ser Gyles Morrigen, who in turn had Ser Lucamore seized and brought before the Iron Throne, along with his three wives and all his children.
 This scandal shocked both the court and city, although it was eventually a cause of great laughter and merriment among the smallfolk.

 A Feast for Crows